WhiteflagProtocol/whiteflag-api/README.md

 wfapi
 ```

-Using the `npm start` command in the deployment directory should also work.
+Using the `npm start` command in the deployment directory will also work.

 Alternatively, a service may be created.
 An example `whiteflag-api.service`
 for linux systems using `systemctl` cound be found in `etc/`.
 Enable the